tnebooks/12th-chemistry/content.en/docs/metallurgy/occurrence-of-metals.md

 ![Malachite – copper mineral](img1.png)

-**1.1 List of some metals and their common ores with their chemical formula**
+**Table 1.1 List of some metals and their common ores with their chemical formula**

 | Metal | Ore | Composition | Metal | Ore | Composition |
 |---|---|---|---|---|---|